sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ### Sigma Cloud Lane

 <strong>4: Sigma Results Cache:</strong><br>
-Sigma maintains a mapping of Snowflake result ID’s.
-This cache actively manages a data structure containing a hash of the queries sent to Snowflake and their result ID.
+Sigma maintains a mapping of Snowflake query ID’s.
+This cache actively manages a data structure containing a hash of the queries sent to Snowflake and their query ID.
 If a Sigma generated SQL query has been previously run, Sigma can request the result from Snowflake using the request ID instead of reissuing a new query.
 This allows us to leverage the caching mechanisms of your CDW without storing data in our own servers.<br>

 <strong>5: Sigma Materialization:</strong><br>
-Any data asset in Sigma can be materialized as single tables back to Snowflake and updated on a schedule set in Sigma, this means that the same query will be less costly and more performant.<br>
+Any data asset built in Sigma can be materialized as a table within Snowflake.
+By leveraging materializations on Manual Triggers or Automations in the Sigma UI, you can establish reusable tables that are less costly and more performant than re-running the queries.<br>

 ### Data Warehouse (Snowflake) Lane
 <strong>6: Cloud Services Tier:</strong><br>